hmrc/assets-frontend/assets/patterns/help-users-when-we-time-them-out-of-a-service/README.md

-# Warn users we are going to time them out
+# Help users when we time them out of a service

-This pattern warns someone we are going to time them out and what to tell them if we do.
+This pattern warns someone before we are going to time them out of a service and what to tell them if we do.

 {{ example("timeout.html", true) }}